Why You Need Powers Of Attorney In Your Estate Plan

 - Financial decisions: If you are mentally incapacitated (with dementia, for example), having a financial power of attorney may become necessary.
 While your trustee would take control of assets in your living trust, your agent under power of attorney takes control of assets outside your living trust.

 In essence, both types of powers of attorney (for finances and for health care) can avoid a court-supervised conservatorship.
 You want to be prepared for life’s uncertainties.
-At the same time, you want to provide your family with peace of mind that comes with an estate plan that includes powers of attorney.
-Let us guide you.
+At the same time, you want to provide your family with the peace of mind that comes with an estate plan that includes powers of attorney.
+Come to our firm and let Gadi Zohar guide you.

 Powers of attorney related to personal health care as well as financial matters are crucial legal documents in an effective estate plan.
-Experienced, compassionate and thorough, Gadi Zohar, Esq., in Palo Alto, California, has provided legal advice to many clients in need of estate plans.
+Experienced, compassionate and thorough, our team at Gadi Zohar, Esq., in Palo Alto, has provided legal advice to many clients in need of estate plans.
 Mr. Zohar serves clients in Palo Alto and the Bay Area.
-Contact our law firm online or call 866-301-7709 today to get started.
+Contact our law firm online or call 650-449-6671 today to get started.